Topological order in higher composites

-Hence, there are many interesting properties in condensates where there is no algebraic order and no broken symmetry\footnote{Note that strictly speaking, the so-called breaking of a local gauge symmetry (i.e. in a superconductor) is not truly symmetry breaking \cite{elitzur1975impossibility}, and even the ordinary superconductor can be described in terms of topological order, see e.g. the recent discussion in \cite{Svistunov2015,babaev2023hydrodynamics} } arising at the level of the simplest possible fields, made of bosons or pairs of fermions but there is order in higher composites, such as four-electron fields.
-What are the possible closest counterparts of that for topological systems?
+{ The above review highlights that}, there are many interesting properties in condensates where there is no algebraic order and no broken symmetry\footnote{Note that strictly speaking, the so-called breaking of a local gauge symmetry (i.e. in a superconductor) is not truly symmetry breaking \cite{elitzur1975impossibility}, and even the ordinary superconductor can be described in terms of topological order, see e.g. the recent discussion in \cite{Svistunov2015,babaev2023hydrodynamics} } arising at the level of the simplest possible fields, made of bosons or pairs of fermions but there is order in higher composites, such as four-electron fields. { These findings motivate posing the question} are the possible closest counterparts of that for topological systems?
 Which orders are possible in multicomponent systems where ``elementary fields" do not form topological order, but in higher composite fields do (without forming ``direct" bound states such as excitons \cite{eisenstein2014exciton}, or topological order in certain spin systems \cite{fradkin2013field,nietner2017composite}).

 As the simplest case, consider, for example, N-component mixture of Bosons and Fermions, forming ``Borromean" countercurrent order: i.e., where co-directed flows are arrested, but counter-flows are possible; for a superfluid counterpart of this order, see \cite{babaev2023hydrodynamics}.
-Then, a Quantum Hall effect is possible for the fermionic mode corresponding to the counter-propagation of electrons and bosons \footnote{ This has further generalizations, in superfluids more complicated composite orders were demonstrated, such as $<b_i b_j^\dagger b_j^\dagger>$ \cite{Dahl2008preemptive} or higher-composite superconducting order $<c_{\sigma i}c_{\alpha i}c_{\sigma j}^\dagger c_{\alpha j}^\dagger c_{\sigma j}^\dagger c_{\alpha j}^\dagger>$ discussed in \cite{Herland2010phase}.}.
+Then, a Quantum Hall effect is possible for the fermionic mode corresponding to the counter-propagation of electrons and bosons \footnote{ This has further generalizations { to more complicated fermionic composite fields.
+This would be a counterpart of complicated bosonic composite orders that were demonstrated earlier} , such as $<b_i b_j^\dagger b_j^\dagger>$ \cite{Dahl2008preemptive} or higher-composite superconducting order $<c_{\sigma i}c_{\alpha i}c_{\sigma j}^\dagger c_{\alpha j}^\dagger c_{\sigma j}^\dagger c_{\alpha j}^\dagger>$ discussed in \cite{Herland2010phase}.}.

 { For another example, consider a generalization of the Su-Schrieffer-Heeger (SSH) model for the case of an N-component mixture of bosons and fermions in one-dimensional elastic lattice with spacing $a$.